uno-jerome/Product-Validator/README.md

 ## Database Setup

-Start MySQL or UniServer on port `3306`, then execute `schema.sql` using SQLyog, the MySQL client, or another SQL tool:
+Start MySQL or UniServer on port `3306`.
+Then run `schema.sql` from SQLyog, the MySQL client, or another SQL tool:

 ```sql
 source schema.sql;